Information for PGR Students and Supervisors

 - Nomination of the Committee of Examiners

-- Senate Office - Student Policies i.e. Appeals, Conduct and Complaints
+- Senate Office Student Policies including Appeals, Conduct and Complaints

-* Please allow ten working days for these forms to be processed
+Please allow ten working days for all forms to be processed by the Graduate School.

 Responsibilities for Supervisors of Students with a Tier 4 Visa